Izaacapp/R-Script/README.md

 By following these steps, you can recreate the analysis and generate the plots demonstrating labor force participation trends.
 Ensure that your dataset is correctly formatted and that all necessary variables are included for accurate analysis.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing

 "Every great advance in science has issued from a new audacity of imagination." - Niels Bohr

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You

- can also simply open an issue with the tag "enhancement".
+You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)